otrv4/otrv4-prekey-server/otrv4-prekey-server.md

      Prekey Message (with instance tag 0x02).
      ```

-1. Server delivers all selected Prekey Ensembles to the Client in the form of
+1. The Prekey Server delivers all selected Prekey Ensembles to the Client in the
-   a "Prekey Ensemble Retrieval" message.
-Uses the instance tag of the retriever
+   form of a "Prekey Ensemble Retrieval" message.
+Uses the instance tag of the
-   as the "receiver's instance tag".
+   retriever as the "receiver's instance tag".
-1. Server removes the selected Prekey Messages from its storage.
-It doesn't
+1. The Prekey Server removes the selected Prekey Messages from its storage.
+It
-   delete the Client or Prekey Profiles.
+   doesn't delete neither the Client nor the Prekey Profiles.
 1. For each requested version, the Client receives the Prekey Ensembles and:
    1. Checks that there are 'L' number of Prekey Emsembles as stated in the
       "Prekey Ensemble Retrieval" message.